Generic Name: emtricitabine and tenofovir (EM trye SYE ta been and ten OF oh vir )

-The Truvada brand of this medicine may be used together with safer-sex practices to reduce the risk of becoming infected with HIV.
-You must be HIV-negative and an adult to use Truvada for this purpose.
-Truvada may not provide protection from disease in every person.
+Truvada PrEP is used together with safer-sex practices to reduce the risk of becoming infected with HIV.
+You must be HIV-negative and an adult to use Truvada PrEP for this purpose.

 Emtricitabine and tenofovir may also be used for purposes not listed in this medication guide.

-Do not take emtricitabine and tenofovir if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir.
+Do not take this combination medicine if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir.

-Do not take Truvada to reduce infection risk if you are HIV-positive, if have been exposed to HIV within the past month, or if you had any symptoms (such as fever, night sweats, swollen glands, diarrhea, body aches).
+Do not take Truvada PrEP to reduce infection risk if you are HIV-positive, if have been exposed to HIV within the past month, or if you had any symptoms (such as fever, sore throat, night sweats, swollen glands, diarrhea, body aches).

 osteopenia (low bone mineral density); or